emerald-dao/beginner-cadence-course/chapter4.0/day3/README.md

 ### Collections

-The way to fix both of these problems is to create a "Collection," or a container that wraps all of our NFTs into one.
+The way to fix both of these problems is to create a "Collection", or a container that wraps all of our NFTs into one.
 Then, we can store the Collection at 1 storage path, and also allow others to "deposit" into that Collection.

 ```swift
 pub contract CryptoPoops {